sunilsoni/interviewnotes/Java/basic/java-basics.md

 --------------
 In Java, a static member is a member of a class that isn’t associated with an instance of a class.
 Instead, the member belongs to the class itself.

-In Java, Static is applicable for the following:
+In Java, Static is applicable for the:
 1. Variable
 2. Method
 3. Block